magicmq/docs-translator/README.md

 - `loggingLevel`: The mimum logging level for a message to be logged to console and to the `output.log` file.

-### `sourceJars`:
+### `maven`:

-Options pertaining to source JAR files to be translated.
+Options pertaining to fetching the JAR file (and its dependencies) to be translated.
+Downloaded JARs are placed into a local Maven repository.

-- `path`: The path to the folder where source JAR files are downloaded and placed.
+- `path`: The path where the local Maven repository should be placed.
+- `useCentral`: If set to `true`, Maven Central will be included as one of the remote repositories to search for dependencies.
+- `repositories`: A list of remote repositories to be searched for the listed artifacts to translate (and its dependencies).
+Each item in the list should contain an `id` to identify it and a `url` pointing to the location of the remote repository.
-- `deleteOnStart`: If set to `true`, the JARs folder will be deleted when DocsTranslator first runs.
+- `deleteOnStart`: If set to `true`, the folder containing the local Maven repository will be deleted when DocsTranslator first runs.
-- `download`: If set to `true`, JAR files listed in the `urls` section will be downloaded
-- `urls`: A list of URLs pointing to source JAR files that should be downloaded.
+- `artifacts`: A list of artifacts (in the format `groupId:artifactId:version`) to fetch and translate.
+- `dependencyScope`: The [scope](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope) to use to limit transitivity when fetching dependencies of an artifact.

 ### `jdkSources`: